agnesoft/agdb/README.md

 //   ] }
 ```

-For comprehensive overview of all queries see the [queries](docs/queries.md) reference or continue with more in-depth [guide](docs/guide.md).
+For comprehensive overview of all queries see the [queries](docs/queries.md) reference or continue with more in-depth [efficient agdb](docs/efficient_agdb.md).

 # Roadmap